Solvable stationary non equilibrium states: Integrable heat conduction model with parameter

 and

+where we recall that, as in the discrete case, for $x\in \Lambda_N$, $\delta_x$ is the configuration with $\delta_x(y)=0$ for $y\neq x$ and $\delta_x(x)=1$.
 Above $T_{A}$ (respectively, $T_{B}$) is the temperature associated to the left (respectively, right) reservoir whose purpose is to destroy the conservation of energy by imposing heat conduction from one side of the chain to the other.
 When $T_{A} = T_{B} = T$ there is no transport of energy, the model is reversible and its invariant measure is of product type with each marginal being exponential with mean equal to the temperature $T$ of the external reservoirs.
 Note that since $1/\alpha$ is not integrable at zero, this is a jump process with a dense set of jumps.
 We do not address here the delicate issues related to the definition of the process.